lisa-gm/pyINLA/install.md

     cd DALIA/
     source scripts/alex_fau_utils.sh
     ```
-3. Load the required environments modules:
+3. Load the required environment modules:
     ```
     alex_load_modules
     ```
 4. Create the conda environment:
     ```
-    alex_create_conda_env --dalia-path=path/to/DALIA --serinv-path=path/to/serinv --install-mpi4py --install-nccl --dev-mode
+    alex_create_conda_env --dalia-path=path/to/DALIA --serinv-path=path/to/serinv --install-mpi4py --dev-mode
     ```
     Notes:
-    - Here a complete installation, with all optional dependencies and developper mode, is provided.
+    - This example installs all optional dependencies and uses developer mode.
 You can also run the installer in interactive mode by simply running `alex_create_conda_env`.
-    - The developer mode `--dev-mode` will not only keep the most performant conda environment available, but also all the conda environments created along the way.
-This ensure that during developement DALIA can be tested against all possible configurations.
+    - Developer mode (`--dev-mode`) keeps the most performant conda environment available, as well as all environments created along the way.
+This ensures that during development DALIA can be tested against all supported configurations.
-    - The created environment will be activated automatically at the end of the installation.
+    - The created environment is activated automatically at the end of the installation.
 5. Activate the conda environment:
     ```
     alex_activate_conda_env